toretore/toretore.github.com/content/articles/tea.md

 ~~~

 An `Html Msg` represents a DOM node with attributes and zero or more child nodes.
 In the example, the list of
-`TodoItem`s is turned into a `Html Msg` tree representing this HTML:
+`TodoItem`s is turned into an `Html Msg` tree representing this HTML:

 ~~~html
 <ul>